CargoCultScientist/GSI_reddit/readme.md

 ## License

-This project is licensed under the [LICENSE NAME] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.

----

-You can further modify this template to better suit the specifics of your project or personal preferences.
+The GNU General Public License is a free, copyleft license for software and other kinds of works, ensuring that all modified versions of the project are also free and open source.
+By using this license, we guarantee the user's freedom to share and change the software, and that all versions of the software are protected in the same way.